oracle-livelabs/analytics-ai/modern-data-warehouse/provision-configure-ebs/provision-configure-ebs.md

     ![Edit Hosts File](./images/edit-hosts-file.png "Edit Hosts File")

-6. Update all the presently installed packages to their latest available versions using the yum command.
+6. Update all the installed packages to their latest available versions using the yum command.
 You will be asked to agree to the download in a couple of minutes.
 Enter **y** to agree to the download.
 The entire process should take approximately 20 minutes.
 While you wait, you can proceed to Step 4 and Step 5 of this lab.
 If you choose to do so, please remember to come back and finish the rest of Step 3.

     ```bash
     <copy>